minimrbanana/ProNeW2022/README.md

-# ProNeW
+# Predictive Whittle Networks

-Probabilistic Neural Whittle Forecaster (ProNeW)
+Predictive Whittle Networks (PWN)

 ## Execution

-To run an experiment on the power dataset, just execute ``training.py`` with no arguments.
+To run an experiment on the data set Power, execute

+    training.py

+with no arguments.